Meeples10/MCResourceAnalyzer/README.md

 2. Copy the `region` directory from your Minecraft world into the same directory as the program (`mc-resource-analyzer-x.x.x.jar`).
 3. Run the JAR with `java -jar mc-resource-analyzer-x.x.x.jar`, or by double-clicking it.
 After analyzing the regions, the program will create a file in the same directory named `data.csv`.

-To include a line with statistics at the beginning of the `data.csv` file, run the JAR with argument `statistics` (e.g. `java -jar mc-resource-analyzer-x.x.x.jar statistics`).

 Note that the numbers for `minecraft:air` may be inaccurate at high Y values due to how Minecraft stores chunks.

+### Command line arguments

+Several command line arguments may be used to modify the behavior of the program.
+Multiple arguments can be used at once (e.g. `java -jar mc-resource-analyzer-x.x.x.jar table air-hack`).
+All available arguments are listed below.

+- `statistics`: Adds a line with statistics at the beginning of the `data.csv` file.
-The program attempts to compensate for this by assuming that empty chunk sections are filled with air.
-To disable these assumptions and only save the actual data read from the region files, run the JAR with the argument `no-hack`.
+- `air-hack`: The program attempts to compensate for the aforementioned inaccuracies at high Y values by assuming that empty chunk sections are filled with air.

-To generate a simple HTML table from the collected data, use the argument `table`.
+- `table`: Generates a simple HTML table with the collected data.

-Multiple command line options can be used at once.
+- `version-select`: Shows a popup on launch that allows the version in which the region files were generated to be selected.
+Selecting a version that does not match the version in which the regions were generated may result in unexpected behavior.
+- `modernize-ids`: If analyzing regions saved before 1.13, numeric block IDs will be replaced with their modern string representations.
+If no string corresponding to the numeric ID is found, the numeric ID will be saved instead.

 ## Version compatibility

 MCResourceAnalyzer 1.0.1 can analyze worlds generated with the following versions of Minecraft (Java Edition):

-- 1.17
-- 1.16
+- 1.16 to 1.17
+- Beta 1.3 to 1.1

 Support for more versions will be added in a future release.